NVIDIA/DALI/docs/advanced_topics.rst

 instance can work.
 This functionality addresses the issue of having a global and a shared state that allows the distribution of training samples among the ranks.
 After each epoch, by default, the DALI pipeline advances to the next shard to increase the entropy of the data that is seen by this pipeline.
-You can customize this behavior by using the ``stick_to_shard`` reader parameter.
+You can alter this behavior by setting the ``stick_to_shard`` reader parameter.

-This process, however, leads to problems when the dataset size is not divisible by the number of used pipelines and when the shard size is not divisible by the batch size.
+This mode of operation, however, leads to problems when the dataset size is not divisible by the number of pipelines used or when the shard size is not divisible by the batch size.
 To address this issue, and adjust the behavior, you can use the ``pad_last_batch`` reader parameter.

 This parameter asks the reader to duplicate the last sample in the last batch of a shard, which prevents DALI from reading data from the next shard when the batch doesn’t divide its size.